iel-amra/push-swap/readme.md

 * rrr: rra and rrb simultaneously.

 ## The Algorithm
 The algorithm used utilize a custom variant of radix in base 4 (2 bits) that I optimezed to minimze the number of operations.
 Since a simple application of this radix transfer the numbers from one stack to the other, it needs 2 operations to get the numbers in stack a again, wich is equivalent to sorting 4 bits of the numbers.
-The maximum bits are sorted with the algorithms, and if there are 3 or less unsorted bits, they are sorted with another completely custom algorithm wich is implemented in the line_algo.c file.
+The maximum bits are sorted with this algorithm, and if there are 3 or less unsorted bits, they are sorted with another completely custom algorithm wich is implemented in the line_algo.c file.

 <!-- GETTING STARTED -->
 ## Getting Started